SEO Cold Email Templates that Actually Get Responses

 Just thought I’d let you know!
 Keep up the good work, [First Name]!

 [Full Contact Info]

-Short, sweet, and to the point.
+Short, sweet, and to the point (one sentence lines are okay here).
 Enjoy your free backlinks.

 Resource pages are pages where the author has compiled lists of resources (other pages or articles) that their users will find useful for learning about whatever subject.

 This outreach template will help you get your article added to these pages:

 I came across your awesome article about [Article Topic] which contains a lot of helpful resources for your readers: